henrik-dmg/HPNetwork/Sources/HPNetwork/Documentation.docc/index.md

 }
 ```

-You can also use pretty much the same API with ``NetworkClient`` (useful for being able to mock requests in tests).
+You can also use pretty much use the same API with ``NetworkClient`` (useful for being able to mock requests in tests).

 ## Creating Requests